venkatasubramani/LabourForceDashboard/README.md

 - `app.py`: The main application file that initializes the Dash app, sets up the layout, and defines the callbacks for interactivity.
 - `DashboardManager.py`: Contains the logic for managing the dashboard components, including dropdowns and data processing functions.
+- `FileHandler.py`: Handles the path and dynamically edit the path during run-time based on the dropdown selection.
+- `LabourSurveyDataPrep`: This is responsible for getting the processed data from the raw data.
+- `LabourForecastModels`: This is responsible for the forecasting the data with different timeseries algorithm
+- `Models/`: This folder contains the different model implementations and the basemodel.
+- `PlotManager.Py`: This is responsible for reusing the code of the plot for different pots.
 - `requirements.txt`: A list of required Python packages for the project.
-- `data/`: A directory to store input data files (e.g., Excel files).
+- `input/`: A directory to store input data files (e.g., Excel files).
-- `assets/`: A directory for storing static assets like CSS files for custom styling.
+- `processed/`: A directory for storing processed data files
 - `README.md`: This file, providing an overview and documentation for the project.

 ### Detailed File Descriptions